Johnny4Zhou/sinatra/MAINTENANCE.md

 # Sinatra maintenance
+#here is the change

 ## Versions

 ### Unstable release

-The next major version of Sinatra will be released from the master branch.
+The next major version of Sinatra will be released from the master branch. ere is the change
 * Current proposed major release: 2.0.0

 ### Stable release